-Results of the sampling in 2015 as well as what was planned to sample are presented in tables III.C.3, III.C.4, and III.C.6
+Results of the sampling in 2016 as well as what was planned to sample are presented in tables III.C.3, III.C.4, and III.C.6

 Sweden has updated the information in table III.C.1 in accordance with the instructions in the guidelines.
-However the basis for the sampling in 2015 is the reference years 2007-2008 as stated in the National Programme.
+However, the basis for the sampling in 2016 is the reference years 2007-2008 as stated in the National Programme.
 The information in table III.C.1 origins from logbooks and sales slips.
 For vessels not carrying logbooks is the information based on monthly fishing journals.
 These journals are mandatory in Sweden and include, on a monthly basis, information on landings and effort.

 Sweden has participated in the ICES methodological expert groups dealing with "statistically sound sampling" and has gradually changed the sampling schemes towards this approach.
-During 2015, most demersal fisheries were sampled in accordance with these methodologies.
+During 2016, most demersal fisheries were sampled in accordance with these methodologies.
 Some fisheries, e.g. pelagic fisheries are however still sampled on a metier basis.
 For these fisheries it is indicated in table III.C.1 which metiers that have been merged.
-The rationale behind the merging is that the merged metiers have similar catch composition (e.g. pair trawlers have been merged with single trawlers).
+The rationale behind the merging is that the merged metiers have similar catch composition (e.g., pair trawlers have been merged with single trawlers).

 Sweden has not been able to reach the planned targets for some of the sampling frames and metiers.
 One main reason for inconsistencies between planned number of trips to be sampled and achieved is that it is the time lag between the reference years in the NP and the sampling year.
-The activities in some fisheries have been considerable reduced during this time resulting in fewer samples.
-Another main reason for difficulties to reach the targets is that all vessels are not willing to carry observers.
+The activities in some fisheries have been considerable reduced (e.g. pelagic fisheries) during this time resulting in fewer samples.
+Another main reason for difficulties to reach the targets is that not all vessels are willing to carry observers.
 These problems becomes more obvious in a "statistically sound sampling scheme" were vessels to be sampled are truly chosen in a random way.
+In the fourth quarter 2016 was a new system to ensure access to vessels introduced (see section III.C.3).

 Further, a large proportion of the Swedish fleet fishing for demersal species and crustaceans are further relatively small (<24 m).
-Most of them avoid being at sea in bad weather (or do not want to bring observers in bad weather due to safety conditions).
-This means that after prolonged period of bad weather Sweden sometimes are lagging behind in sampling of all fisheries and need to prioritise trips in the end of the sampling period.
+Most of them avoid being at sea in bad weather (or do not want to bring observers in bad weather due to safety reasons).
+This means that after prolonged period of bad weather Sweden sometimes are lagging behind in sampling of all fisheries and need to prioritise trips at the end of the sampling period in question.